ooni/ooni.org/content/support/ooni-outreach-kit/index.md

 The OONI Outreach Kit includes **materials that you are encouraged to use** as part of your OONI community engagement efforts.

+The OONI Outreach Kit is translated into [Russian](https://ooni.org/ru/support/ooni-outreach-kit/).

 {{<table-of-contents>}}

 ## OONI Brochures